cockroachdb/docs/v1.1/upgrade-cockroach-version.md

 Because of CockroachDB's multi-active availability design, you can perform a "rolling upgrade" of CockroachDB on your cluster.
 This means you can upgrade individual nodes in your cluster one at a time without any downtime for your cluster.

-{{site.data.alerts.callout_info}}This page shows you how to upgrade from v1.0.x to v1.1, or from v1.1 to a patch release in the 1.1.x series.
-To upgrade within the 1.0.x series, see <a href="https://www.cockroachlabs.com/docs/v1.0/upgrade-cockroach-version.html">the 1.0 version of this page</a>.{{site.data.alerts.end}}
+{{site.data.alerts.callout_info}} When upgrading, you can skip patch releases, but you cannot skip full releases.
+Since v1.1 is the second CockroachDB release, you do not have to go through intermediate releases.
+You can upgrade to any v1.1.x release from any v1.0.y release, or from any v1.1.z release.
+To upgrade within the 1.0.x series, see <a href="https://www.cockroachlabs.com/docs/v1.0/upgrade-cockroach-version.html">the 1.0 version of this page</a>. {{site.data.alerts.end}}

 <div id="toc"></div>